thanos-io/thanos/docs/components/query.md

                                  Server name to verify the hostname on the returned gRPC certificates.
 See
                                  https://tools.ietf.org/html/rfc4366#section-3.1
-      --web.route-prefix=""      Prefix for API and UI endpoints.
-This allows thanos UI to be served on a sub-path.
-Defaults to the value of --web.external-prefix.
-This
-                                 option is analogous to --web.route-prefix of
-                                 Promethus.
-      --web.external-prefix=""   Static prefix for all HTML links and redirect URLs in the UI query web interface.
+      --web.external-prefix=""   Static prefix for all HTML links and redirect URLs in the web UI interface.
 Actual endpoints are still served on / or the web.route-prefix.
-This allows thanos UI to be served behind a reverse proxy that strips a URL sub-path.
+                                 This allows thanos web UI to be served behind a reverse proxy that strips a URL sub-path.
       --web.prefix-header=""     Name of HTTP request header used for dynamic prefixing of UI links and redirects.
 This option is ignored if web.external-prefix